HKVswiss/kapa-interview/data/processed_pages/llm/efm8bb3-datasheet_page_10.md

 - 24.5 MHz internal oscillator (HFOSC0), accurate to ±2% over supply and temperature corners.
 - 49 MHz internal oscillator (HFOSC1), accurate to ±2% over supply and temperature corners.
 - 80 kHz low-frequency oscillator (LFOSC0).
-- External RC, and CMOS clock options (EXTCLK and EXTOSC).
+- External RC and CMOS clock options (EXTCLK and EXTOSC).
 - Clock divider with eight settings for flexible clock scaling:
   - Divide the selected clock source by 1, 2, 4, 8, 16, 32, 64, or 128.
 - HFOSC0 and HFOSC1 include 1.5x pre-scalers for further flexibility.